Log in to WRAL.com with one click using your favorite social network:

 Bills and Status:

-Other amendments that have been filed by not heard yet include:
+Other amendments that have been filed include:

 • SB 12: Appoint Superintendent of Public Instruction.
 This would make the head of North Carolina's school bureaucracy an appointed rather than statewide elected position.